 Useful link: Read our unlimited data plan rankings

-✔ giffgaff now have two products for unlimited data
+✔ giffgaff offer two types of unlimited data plan

 And they're pretty severe.
 Taking your 4G down to 2G-like speeds for the majority of the day.
 If you want unlimited data, because you know you're a heavy user, Always On isn't for you.